 The three-position engine stop switch (1) is next to the throttle grip.
-In RUN the engine will operate.
-In either OFF position the engine will not operate.
+When the switch is in the RUN position, the engine will operate.
+When the switch is in either OFF position the engine will not operate.

 (1) Engine stop switch